sccn/sccn.github.io/Graveyard/retaining_ica_script.md

 Both sets of weights will then be saved when the dataset is saved, and reloaded when it is reloaded.
-See the [script tutorial](/tutorials/advanced-topics/writing-EEGLAB-scripts.html) for more information about writing Matlab scripts for EEGLAB.
+See the [script tutorial](/tutorials/advanced-topics/writing-EEGLAB-scripts.html) for more information about writing MATLAB scripts for EEGLAB.